Ezward/Esp32CameraRover2/README.md

 - [x] Implement PWM control for motor speed (and modify UI to support this).
 - [x] Implement game controller input (via browser's game control api).
 - [ ] Implement authentication so only one person can be driving, but any number of people can be viewing.
-- [+] Implement wheel encoders for measuring speed and distance travelled.
+- [x] Implement wheel encoders for measuring speed and distance travelled.
-- [ ] Implement web UI for calibration of wheel encoders, RPM, distance (required wheel encodes)
+- [x] Implement web UI for calibration of wheel encoders, RPM, distance (required wheel encodes)
-- [ ] Implement PID algorithm to precisely control speed of motors (and so allow for any turning radius) using wheel encoders (requires calibration of wheel encoders).
+- [x] Implement PID algorithm to precisely control speed of motors (and so allow for any turning radius) using wheel encoders (requires calibration of wheel encoders).
+Rover should drive in straight line when using the 'Forward' turtle command.
+NOTE: Implemented as a feed-forward constant controller rather than a PID controller.
-- [ ] Implement command/time/distance recorder and associated UI so we can record and playback a path that has been driven (requires PID control).
+- [x] Implement motor telemetry from rover to web client using websockets (for each wheel: pwm, target speed, current speed, total distance, time in ms) - position and pose TBD, wheel values are done.
+- [ ] Implement position and pose estimation based on dead reckoning using encoder values.
-- [ ] Implement Logo language subset (forward, backward, left, right, arc) interpreter on rover to allow scripts to be send to rover (requires PID control)
+- [ ] Implement pose telemetry from rover to web client using websockets.
-- [ ] Implement Logo editor and downloader, so Logo scripts can be edited in browser, then downloaded to rover for execution (requires Logo interpreter).
-- [ ] Implement Logo simulator in browser, so user can preview their script (requires Logo interpreter).
+- [ ] Implement telemetry reset to we can start from zero without hard-resetting the ESP32Cam.
+- [ ] Graph telemetry in web client;
+      - [x] wheel telemetry tab has time as x-axis and dual y-axis; pwm and speed
+      - [ ] pose and position has relative (x, y) postion of rover and arrow at (x,y) position to show pose.
 - [ ] Implement CV lane following autopilot running on ESP32 (for Donkeycar kind of track).
 - [ ] Implement object detection in browser using TensorFlow.js.
 In particular, stop signs, traffic lights, pedestrians and other rovers such that the rover can obey signs and avoid collisions.
 - [ ] Implement Neural Network autopilot in browser using Tensorflow.js
+- [ ] Implement go to goal in a straight line.
+Requires lateral control (line follow) and longitudinal control (stop at goal).
+- [ ] Implement command/time/distance recorder and associated UI so we can record and playback a path that has been driven (requires PID control).
 - [ ] Implement map and path planning such that rover can use autonomous mode to travel from a specified location to another on the map.
 Think simulating a 4 block neighborhood with a perimeter road, 4 3-way intersections and a central 4 way intersections and at least one section of a gradual curve (rather than 90 degrees) so we can test smooth turning.
 - [ ] Combine path planning, autonomy, obstacle detection and collision avoidance to implment an autonomous package delivery vehicle in a simulated neighbor hood.
 Add a second autonomous rover.
+- [ ] Implement Logo language subset (forward, backward, left, right, arc) interpreter on rover to allow scripts to be sent to rover and executed.  (requires lateral and longitudinal control)
+- [ ] Implement Logo editor and downloader, so Logo scripts can be edited in browser, then downloaded to rover for execution (requires Logo interpreter).
+- [ ] Implement Logo simulator in browser, so user can preview their script (requires Logo interpreter).